getflourish/Select-Below/README.md

 # Select below

-This plugin selects all layers below the mouse position or below the currently selected layer.
+This plugin for Sketch 3.3+ selects all layers below the mouse position or below the currently selected layer.
 To learn more about custom selections in Sketch, I recommend you to read [this article](https://medium.com/@getflourish/custom-selections-in-sketch-a01f3e09e98d)

 ## Below mouse